Frequently Asked Questions about Zanfel® Poison Ivy WashQ: Why should I use this product?

 You can help prevent systemic reactions by taking the following precautions:

 A: If accidentally swallowed, Zanfel usually causes gagging.
-If not, it enters the digestive tract and seeks out and kills all bacteria, good or bad.
-Good bacteria aid in digestion, so you may experience mild diarrhea for several hours until your body regenerates the good bacteria.
+If not, it enters the digestive tract and seeks out and kills all bacteria.
+Good bacteria in your gut aids in digestion, so you may experience mild diarrhea for several hours until your body regenerates the good bacteria.
 If Zanfel gets into your eyes, rinse them with water until the burning subsides.
-If problems become severe or if they persist, see your doctor immediately.
+If problems become severe or if they persist, see your healthcare provider immediately.

 |Home | Site Map | Contact Us